jwallat/knowledge-acquisition/README.md

 $ python pretraining_probing.py\
       -- pmi_path = .../pmi_dict_2000k_M.pkl \
  ```
-Or you can collect PMI vocabulary from other corpora based on the original [PMI paper](https://arxiv.org/pdf/2010.01825.pdf).
+Or you can collect PMI vocabulary from other corpora based on the original [PMI-Masking paper](https://arxiv.org/pdf/2010.01825.pdf).
 That's it!
 Run your experiments!

 ### Implement Experiments